-The areas in and surrounding the Leased Property, like those in much of California, are subject to unpredictable seismic activity.
-The County has numerous seismically active faults, several of which are in relatively close proximity to the Leased Property, including the San Andreas and San Jacinto Faults.
-While the County is not aware of the Leased Property having sustained material damage from earthquakes since its construction was completed, a major earthquake could cause significant damage to the Leased Property.
+The areas in and surrounding the Leased Premises, like those in much of California, are subject to unpredictable seismic activity; however, the County is not aware of the Leased Premises having sustained material damage from earthquakes since its construction was completed.

-Further, the County is under no obligation under the Facility Lease to procure and maintain, or cause to be procured and maintained, earthquake insurance on the Leased Property.
-The County currently holds a blanket earthquake insurance policy covering, subject to policy limits and insured amounts, all County-owned buildings, including the Leased Property; however, there can be no assurance that such earthquake insurance will be maintained by the County or provide funds sufficient to repair or replace portions of the Leased

-Property so damaged or destroyed as a result of an insured event.
-If there is no earthquake insurance on the Leased Property, but the Leased Property is damaged in an earthquake, the Base Rental Payments would be subject to abatement.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Abatement."
-No rental interruption insurance will be available in the event of abatement of Base Rental Payments due to loss or damage caused by earthquake.
+Further, the County is under no obligation under the Lease Agreement to procure and maintain, or cause to be procured and maintained, earthquake insurance on the Leased Premises (unless, in the judgment of the County's risk manager, such coverage is available at reasonable costs from reputable insurers).
+There can be no assurance that earthquake insurance on the Leased Premises, if any, will be maintained by the County.
+If there is no earthquake insurance on the Leased Premises, but the Leased Premises are damaged in an earthquake, the Lease Payments would be subject to abatement.
+See "- Abatement."

-The County's use and possession of the Leased Property may also be at risk from other events of force majeure, such as damaging storms, floods and fires, among other events.
-See the caption "- Wildfires and Flooding."
+The County's use and possession of the Leased Premises may also be at risk from other events of force majeure, such as damaging storms, floods and fires, among other events; however, the Leased Premises is not located in mapped flood or fire hazard zone.
 The County cannot predict what force majeure events may occur in the future.